 For more information on how you can better protect your business from a ransomware attack, please review "The Anatomy of a Ransomware Attack."

 If you want to learn more about the other cyber threats and how you can protect yourself, please reach out to your J.P.
-Morgan team member for our educational tips sheets or schedule a cyber education session.
+Morgan team member for our educational tips sheets or to schedule a cyber education session.